 Unit 2 Assignment # 1 – New Resource Post (due Jan.
-24, 11:59PM)
+26, 11:59PM)

-- Find an online resource that describes plate tectonics and how plate boundaries, or other tectonic related processes are linked with geological hazards.
+Part A: Search the web to find an online resource that describes plate tectonics and how plate boundaries, or other tectonic related processes are linked with geological hazards.

-- Advertise your resource to the class by posting on the discussion page, as follows:
+Part B: Advertise your resource to the class by posting on the discussion page, as follows:

 - Describe three new things you learned from it.